hfogelberg/RNTideTracker/README.md

 ##To Do
 1. Make DRY
-2. Toggle edit modu
-3. Icon add to favorites (not automatically)
+2. Icon add to favorites (not automatically)
-4. Check crash remove from favorites
-5. UI changes
+3. UI changes

 ´